rahulkatiyar19955/gsoc-gui-dev/report.md

   - This GUI should support ASR and TTS functionality and allow adding, modifying and repositioning persons in inner model and DSR.

-  - I have assigned one task which should allow a user to simulate the person position based on a dataset.
+  - I have assigned one task which should allow a user to simulate the position of person or a group of persons based on a dataset.

   - Another task that is assigned to me is to create a new tool which will automate the process of optimising navigation variables.